Mr-Blu3/Gentleman-Trend/wp-content/plugins/slider-video/README.txt

 = How can I change the width? =

-For change the width choose the Slider version, You will see the " width " tab, where you can choose that size, which width you want for your slider.
+For change the width choose the version, You will see the " width " tab, where you can choose that size, which width you want for your slider.

 = How can I change the height? =

 For change the, height choose your preferable version.
-In the options You will see the " height " tab, where you can choose the height of slider.
+In the options You will see the " height " tab, where you can choose the height.

 = How to install the free version in your WordPress website? =